Bobbie Goulding: Background

-Goulding was born in Widnes, Lancashire, England, and he is the father of the rugby league footballer; Bobbie Goulding Jr.
+Goulding was born in Widnes, Lancashire, England, and he is the father of the rugby league player Bobbie Goulding Jr.

 Playing career

 Goulding made his senior début for Wigan at the age of 16, scoring a try in a 20–16 victory over Halifax.
 In 1990, he became the youngest ever Great Britain Lions tourist at 18 years of age.
 In 1991, he moved to Australia to play for Eastern Suburbs, but returned to Wigan a few weeks later without making a first grade appearance.
 Unable to establish a regular place in the first team ahead of Andy Gregory and Shaun Edwards, he joined Leeds later that year for a fee of £100,000.
 He spent one season at Leeds before moving to his hometown club Widnes in 1992.

 Goulding transferred from Widnes to St Helens in 1994 for an initial fee of £135,000, plus an additional £25,000 after four international appearances.
 He once kicked 11 goals in a Super League match for St Helens.
 Goulding captained St Helens at in the 1996 Challenge Cup Final, kicking four conversions and helping his team to a 40–32 victory over Bradford Bulls.